Arianna Simpson of a16z on Yield Guild Games, the firm’s newest bet on crypto + gaming – TechCrunch

 Zed really marks the advent of kind of a new type of more involved gameplay in crypto.
 If you look at [the collectibles game] CryptoKitties, it was one of the first NFT-based games that really caught the attention of people outside of the crypto sphere.
 Zed is definitely a derivative extension in the sense that you have a digital animal that you’re playing with, but the gameplay is much more complex, and the thing that’s been incredible to watch is just how excited the community is.
 People are putting together all kinds of very sophisticated guides around how to play the game, to read [race] courses, how to do all kinds of different things in the game, and tens of thousands of people all over the world [are playing].

-TC: Maybe these already exist, but are there endless opportunities across verticals here, like, say, a digital car racing equivalent or a UFC-style equivalent, or are people buying and betting on digital fighters and hoping they’ll rise in value?
+TC: Maybe these already exist, but are there endless opportunities across verticals here, like, say, a digital car racing equivalent or a UFC-style equivalent, where people can buy and bet on digital fighters and hope they’ll rise in value?

 AS: There’s an incredibly broad range of possibilities in terms of what’s happening and what will happen in the universe of crypto games.
 I think at the core of this movement is really the idea of giving more of the value and ownership in these game assets back to the players.
 That’s something that has historically been a problem.
 You might spend years and years building up your arsenal of skins or in-game assets, and then a game will change the rules, take [some of your winnings] away from you or do any number of things that can leave players feeling very disappointed and kind of ripped off.
 The idea [with blockchain-based games] is to make them more open and allow players to have actual ownership in the space themselves.